Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 may (rightly) fear that upgrading to your latest release will unleash chaos,

-motivating them to stay put and remain stuck on WORKSPACE
+motivating them to stay put and remain stuck on WORKSPACE.

 While we can't support all older dependency versions indefinitely, we can